SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### directory structure

 {{c1::the directory structure}} is the way data is organized in a file system using directories.
-In *nix-likes, the root directory is the directory all other directories descend from.
+If the directory structure is a tree, it is often called a/the directory tree. filesystem hierarchy is a rough synonym of directory structure In *nix-likes, the root directory is the directory all other directories descend from.
 In *nix-likes, since all other directories descend from the root directory, *nix-likes only have a single directory tree.
 In *nix-likes, the root directory is `/`